drewwalton19216801/web_server/README.md

 # Rust Web Server with Axum

-A modern web server built with Rust and the Axum framework, featuring dynamic content rendering, real-time updates, and a powerful search system.
+A modern web server built with Rust and the Axum framework, featuring dynamic content rendering and a powerful search system.

 ## Features

 - **Dynamic Page Rendering**: Server-side rendering using Tera templates
-- **Real-time Updates**: Live time display with JavaScript
 - **Blog System**: Complete blog functionality with posts, tags, and excerpts
 - **Comment System**:
   - In-memory comment storage